What are the risk factors for malignant mesothelioma?

 Many people are exposed to very low levels of naturally occurring asbestos in outdoor air in dust that comes from rocks and soil containing asbestos.
 This is more likely to happen in areas where rocks have higher asbestos content.
 In some areas, asbestos may be found in the water supply as well as in the air.

-Because of its heat and fire resistant properties, asbestos has been used in many products such as insulation, floor tiles, door gaskets, soundproofing, roofing, patching compounds, fireproof gloves, ironing board covers, and brake pads.
+In the past, asbestos was used in many products because of its heat and fire-resistant properties.
 The link between asbestos and mesothelioma is well known, so its use in the United States has gone down dramatically.
 Most use stopped after 1989, but it is still used in some products.

 Still, millions of Americans may already have been exposed to asbestos.
 People at risk for asbestos exposure in the workplace include some miners, factory workers, insulation manufacturers and installers, railroad and automotive workers, ship builders, gas mask manufacturers, and construction workers.
-Family members of people exposed to asbestos at work can also have an increased risk of developing mesothelioma because asbestos fibers can be carried home on the clothes of the workers.
+Family members of people exposed to asbestos at work can also have an increased risk of developing mesothelioma because the workers can carry home asbestos fibers on their clothes.
 The rate of mesothelioma in men appears to be dropping, probably because there is now much less direct exposure to asbestos in the workplace.

-Asbestos was also used in the insulation of many older homes, as well as commercial and public buildings around the country, including some schools.
+Asbestos was also used to insulate many older homes, as well as commercial and public buildings around the country, including some schools.
 Because these particles are contained within the building materials, they are not likely to be found in the air in large numbers.
-The risk of exposure is likely to be very low unless the particles are somehow escaping into the air, such as when building materials begin to decompose over time, or during remodeling or removal.
+The risk of exposure is likely to be very low unless the particles somehow escape into the air, such as when building materials begin to decompose over time, or during remodeling or removal.

 The risk of developing mesothelioma is related to how much asbestos a person was exposed to and how long this exposure lasted.
 People exposed at an early age, for a long period of time, and at higher levels are more likely to develop this cancer.
 Mesotheliomas take a long time to develop.
 The time between first exposure to asbestos and diagnosis of mesothelioma is usually between 20 and 50 years.
 Unfortunately, the risk of mesothelioma does not go down over time after the exposure to asbestos stops.
 The risk appears to be lifelong.